TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 is_square_palindrome = is_palindrome . square
 ```

-Breaking a complicated function into simpler parts, and being able to combime them is fair standard problem solving strategy, in both Mathematics and Computer Science, and in fact in a lot more general scenarios too!
+Breaking a complicated function into simpler parts, and being able to combime them is fairly standard problem solving strategy, in both Mathematics and Computer Science, and in fact in a lot more general scenarios too!
 Having a clean notation for a tool that used fairly frequently is always a good idea!

 Higher order functions are where polymorphism shines it brightest, see how the composition function works on all pairs of functions that can be composed in the mathematical sense, this would have been significantly less impressive if say it was only composition between functions from `Integer -> Integer` and `Integer -> Bool`.